raspberrypilearning/sense-hat-advent-calendar/en/step_7.md

 ## What is the date?

-To know which picture to display when you open the door, the program must know what the date is.
+To know which picture to display when you open the door, the program needs to know what the date is.
 Python has a built-in way of providing you with the current date.

 + Go to the **main section** of your program and create a variable called `day`.
 Using the `strftime` function, set the value of the variable to be the number of the current day of the month (e.g. `24` if it is the 24th).